 - The Simple Path To Wealth

-The Intelligent Military Investor I wrote this book as a primer on financial independence, investing, and money management for the new military officer.
-It is the book I wish someone had handed me on my first day in ROTC so I could understand why I was going to school, commissioning, and why I needed to start saving and investing ASAP.
+The Military Money Manual: A Practical Guide to Financial Freedom I wrote this book as a primer on financial independence, investing, and money management for the new military officer.
+This is the book I wish someone had handed me on my first day in ROTC so I could understand why I was going to school, commissioning, and why I needed to start saving and investing ASAP.

 If you are in a similar situation, buy yourself this book.
-It's less than $4 but I guarantee it'll pay you back thousands times that.
-If you aree not an officer, there are still lessons to be learned from this book.
-Do yourself a favor and buy it.
+I guarantee it'll pay you back thousands times that.

 The Four Hour Workweek The book that opened up my mind to the possibilities of lifestyle design and breaking away from the traditional 9-5 type jobs.
 While Tim Ferriss can be a bit over the top at times, the mindset shift this book presented was one of the reasons I started this blog.